New Zealand Certificate in Construction Trade Skills (Carpentry) (Level 3)

 During your studies you will enjoy hands-on training in our workshops and the chance to be involved in real-world, community-based building projects – which will lead to you gaining knowledge about health and safety, trade calculations and hand tools.

-During this Certificate, students will also have the opportunity to work on Otago Polytechnic's charity house project.
+During this programme you will also have the opportunity to work on our charity house project.

 What You Study